ORGAN SYSTEMS

 WOUND

-The longer a wound has been in existence, the longer it will take to 32 heal.
+WOUND HEALING The longer a wound has been in existence, the longer it will take to 32 heal.
 In other words, wounds existing for a relatively short period of time (say around 2 months or less) have a greater chance of a successful outcome than those with a longer history.
 In addition to wound size and depth, which would be expected to affect the rate of healing, wound shape also plays an important role.
-Linear wounds are generally the fastest to heal, followed by square or rectangular wounds, with circular wounds requiring the greatest time.
+Linear wounds are generally the...

 ACNE

-The most common type of skin disorder, acne is a skin eruption seen most prominently on the face but sometimes on the neck, back, and shoulders as well.
+ACNE The most common type of skin disorder, acne is a skin eruption seen most prominently on the face but sometimes on the neck, back, and shoulders as well.
 It generally begins during puberty and often ends by the time the teenage years are over.
-Occasionally the condition last longer, even into the30s and 40s, or it first develops in adulthood. although men may have acne, those adults most likely to be affected are women who use oil-based cosmetics or women who are menstruating.
+Occasionally the condition last longer, even into the30s and 40s, or it first develops in adulthood. although men may have acne, those adults most likely to be affected are women who use oil-based...